What Does the Bible Say About Hating Others?

 10. Proverbs 15:17 – This proverb teaches that a dish of vegetables with love is better than a fattened ox with hatred.
 It highlights the value of love over material wealth or abundance in the presence of hatred.

-See also What Does the Bible Say About Trust in Relationships?
+See also What Does the Bible Say About What Angels Look Like?

 In these verses, the Bible’s stance against hating others is clear and strong.
 It champions love, kindness, and forgiveness as the pillars of Christian conduct.
 The scriptures challenge believers to rise above feelings of hatred, to seek reconciliation, and to live in a way that reflects God’s love and grace.
 The message is not just about avoiding hate, but about actively cultivating love and understanding in its place.